-Thursday Morning Roundtable is broadcast on WCNY-FM Sundays at 8 p.m. during the academic year.
-It’s a weekly public service program, sponsored by Syracuse University’s University College, which features experts speaking on local, state and national issues of concern to the community.
+Thursday Morning Roundtable is broadcast on Community FM, WCNY-HD3 Tuesdays at 1:00 p.m. and Wednesdays at 8:00 p.m.
+It’s a public service program, sponsored by Syracuse University’s Office of Community Engagement, which features experts speaking on local, state, and national issues of concern to the community.

 “TMR brings together a variety of business, social agency, educational and civic leaders to learn about and discuss issues of importance to area citizens,” said Sandra Barrett, director of community programs at University College.
 “Bringing this program to the local public broadcasting station is a perfect partnership in our shared goal to spur discussion of issues and ideas in the community.”

 Ryan McMahon just won re-election to a second full term as Onondaga County Executive.
 As this month’s Thursday Morning Rountable guest, McMahon discusses issues and initiatives before the county.

 Dr. Hamid Ekbia on Artificial Intelligence